pyrddlgym-project/pyRDDLGym/docs/start2.rst

-For example, a ``bool`` action fluent ``put-out(?x, ?y)`` taking two parameters ``?x`` and ``?y``, with 3 objects each, would be provided as a boolean-valued 3-by-3 matrix.
-State fluents also follow this format.
+For example, a ``bool`` action fluent ``put-out(?x, ?y)`` taking two parameters ``?x`` and ``?y``, with 3 objects each, would be provided as a boolean-valued 3-by-3 matrix, and state fluents are returned in a similar format.

 This option can be enabled as follows:

 .. code-block:: python

-    info = ExampleManager.GetEnvInfo(domain)
+    import pyRDDLGym
-    env = RDDLEnv.RDDLEnv.build(info, instance, vectorized=True)
+    env = pyRDDLGym.make("Cartpole_Continuous_gym", "0", vectorized=True)

-With this option enabled, the bounds of the ``observation_space`` and ``action_space`` of the environment are instances of ``gym.spaces.Box`` with the correct shape and dtype.
+With this option enabled, the bounds of the ``observation_space`` and ``action_space`` of the environment are instances of ``gymnasium.spaces.Box`` with the correct shape and dtype.

 Building a Custom Visualizer
 -------------

-In order to build custom visualizations (for new user defined domains), inherit the class ``Visualizer.StateViz.StateViz()`` and override the ``visualizer.render()`` function to produce a PIL image to render to the screen:
+In order to build custom visualizations (for new user defined domains), inherit the class ``pyRDDLGym.core.viz.BaseViz`` and override the ``render()`` function to produce a PIL image to render to the screen:

 .. code-block:: python

-    class MyDomainViz(StateViz)
+    class MyDomainViz(BaseViz)
         # here goes the visualization implementation

     env.set_visualizer(MyDomainViz)